Neural Collapse in Multi-label Learning with Pick-all-label Loss: Main Results

 \subsection{Multi-label Neural Collapse (\MLab~NC)}

 We assume that the training data is balanced with respect to Multiplicity-1 while high-order multiplicity is imbalanced or even has missing classes.
-Through empirical investigation, we discover that when an overparameterized neural network is trained up to the terminal phase using the objective function \eqref{eq:DL-loss}, it exhibits the following characteristics, which we collectively term as "multi-label neural collapse" (\MLab~NC): \begin{enumerate}[leftmargin=*] \item{\textbf{{Variability collapse}:}} The within-class variability of last-layer features across different multiplicities and different classes all collapses to zero.
-In other words, the individual features of each class of each multiplicity concentrate to their respective class means.
+Through empirical investigation, we discover that when a deep network is trained up to the terminal phase using the objective function \eqref{eq:DL-loss}, it exhibits the following characteristics, which we collectively term as "multi-label neural collapse" (\MLab~NC): \begin{enumerate}[leftmargin=*] \item{\textbf{{Variability collapse}:}} The within-class variability of last-layer features across different multiplicities and different classes all collapses to zero.
+In other words, the individual features of each class of each multiplicity concentrate to their respective class means. \item{(\(\ast\)) \textbf{{Convergence to self-duality of multiplicity-$1$ features $\mb H_1$ }:}} The rows of the last-layer linear classifier $\mb W$ and the class means of Multiplicity-$1$ feature $\mb H$ are collinear, i.e., \(\bh^\star_i \propto \bw^{\star k} \) when the label set \( S_i = \{k\}\) is a singleton set. \item{(\(\ast\)) \textbf{{Convergence to the \MLab~ETF}:}} Multiplicity-1 features $\mb H_1 := \big\{\mb h_i^\star | {i : |S_i| = 1}\big\}$ form a Simplex Equiangular Tight Frame, similar to the \MClf~setting \cite{papyan2020prevalence,fang2021exploring,zhu2021geometric}.
+Moreover, for any higher multiplicity $m>1$, \emph{the average feature means for classes with label count $m$ are a scaled, tag-wise aggregation of the corresponding single-label ($Multiplicity-1$) feature means across the relevant label set.} In other words, \(\bh^\star_i \propto \sum_{k \in S_i} \bw^{\star k}\) (see the bottom line of \Cref{fig:multi-label-illustration}).
+This is true regardless of class imbalance between multiplicities. \end{enumerate}